Should You Use Your Large Language Model to Explore or Exploit?: Conclusions

-We experimented with two reward functions: an ``easy'' reward function, where the expected rewards for each action are as follows: \begin{itemize} \item The expected reward of petting the animal is 0.01 if the animal is a bear, 0.7 if the animal is a dog, and 0.4 if the animal is a cat.
-Otherwise, the expected reward if 0.5. \item The expected reward for leaving the room is always 0.5. \item The expected reward for using the tool is 0.75 if it is a key, 0.6 if it is a letter opener, 0.45 if it is a hammer, and 0.2 otherwise. \item The expected reward for eating food is 0.8 if it is cake, 0.6 if it is an apple, 0.2 if it is a nut, and 0.3 otherwise. \item The expected reward for pressing the button is 0.89 if it is green, 0.62 if it is yellow, 0.39 if it is orange, and 0.27 if it is red. \end{itemize}
+We considered two reward functions.
+One was ``easy'', with expected rewards (ExpRev) as follows: \begin{itemize} \item ExpRev for petting the animal is 0.01 if the animal is a bear, 0.7 if the animal is a dog, and 0.4 if the animal is a cat.
+Otherwise, ExpRev if 0.5. \item ExpRev for leaving the room is always 0.5. \item ExpRev for using the tool is 0.75 if it is a key, 0.6 if it is a letter opener, 0.45 if it is a hammer, and 0.2 otherwise. \item ExpRev for eating food is 0.8 if it is cake, 0.6 if it is an apple, 0.2 if it is a nut, and 0.3 otherwise. \item ExpRev for pressing the button is 0.89 if it is green, 0.62 if it is yellow, 0.39 if it is orange, and 0.27 if it is red. \end{itemize}

 Our results under this reward function are summarized in~\Cref{fig:words_easy}.
 We used hamming distance to implement our mitigations.
 Note that in higher-dimensional settings, distance in an embedding space may be used.